-Solely for the purposes of complying with 18 U.S.C. §1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, we, the undersigned duly elected and acting Chief Executive Officer and Chief Financial Officer of Apollo Medical Holdings, Inc. (the "Company"), hereby certify, based on our knowledge, that the Quarterly Report on Form 10-Q of the Company for the quarter ended June 30, 2017 (the "Report") fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934, as amended, and that the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Solely for the purposes of complying with 18 U.S.C. §1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, we, the undersigned duly elected and acting Chief Executive Officer and Chief Financial Officer of Apollo Medical Holdings, Inc. (the "Company"), hereby certify, based on our knowledge, that this Quarterly Report on Form 10-Q of the Company for the quarter ended September 30, 2017 (the "Report") fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934, as amended, and that the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: August 14, 2017 /s/ Warren Hosseinion

-Warren Hosseinion

-Chief Executive Officer
+/s/ Warren Hosseinion Warren Hosseinion Chief Executive Officer

-Date: August 14, 2017 /s/ Mihir Shah

-Mihir Shah

-Chief Financial Officer
+/s/ Mihir Shah Mihir Shah Chief Financial Officer